73 Amazing and Interesting Facts & Trivia About Florida

 32. Blondie singer Debbie Harry, perhaps the coolest woman alive, was born in Miami in 1945.
 Her band had a fantastic run in the late 1970s that stack well against any other great rock-n-roll band.

-Click on the album cover to buy!
+Click on the sad person cover to buy!

 33. Prolific performer Maya Rudolph, perhaps the funniest woman alive, was born in Gainesville in 1972.
 Bonus fun fact: she was a member of 90s rock band The Rentals and has been in a relationship with famed filmmaker Paul Thomas Anderson for 20 years.